 Noel, Mary.
 Villains Galore: The Heyday of the Popular Story Weekly.
 New York: Macmillan, 1954.

-Noel's book is the most comprehensive history of the story paper.
+Noel's book is one of the most comprehensive histories of the story paper available anywhere.
 Beginning with an overview of publishers and various format changes, it also includes chapters on the story paper author, reader, and characters.
-Villains Galore is an abridged version of Noel's dissertation, which includes the citations missing from her book and is available online from Proquest.
+Villains Galore is an abridged version of Noel's dissertation, which includes the citations that are missing from her book and is available online from Proquest.

 Reynolds, Quentin.
 The Fiction Factory, or, From Pulp Row to Quality Street.
 New York: Random House, 1955.